PiotrOtta/React-Redux-ToDoList/README.md

 ## Video showcase on Youtube
 https://youtu.be/z1saeCBjR4M </br>
-Disclaimer: The music in the video does not belong to me and I do not receive ad revenue from the video itself.< /br>
+Disclaimer: The music in the video does not belong to me and I do not receive ad revenue from the video itself.

 ## Screenshots showcasing the project